microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 ## Tip Undo vs. Collaborative Undo

 The traditional undo model that application developers are used to is that of an undo stack.
-In this model, whenever the user performs an edit, an inverse is computed an pushed to the top of an undo stack.
+In this model,
+whenever the user performs an edit, an inverse is computed an pushed to the top of an undo stack.
 When the user wishes to undo their last edit, the application pops the undo stack and applies the change (potentially pushing it into a redo stack).

 This model works because the current state is guaranteed to be the state that the inverse change at the top of the stack should apply to.
 To borrow a term from source-control systems, the "tip" change (i.e., the last change that was applied) is the state that needs to be undone.
-We call systems that works under these assumptions "tip undo" systems.
+We call undo systems that works under these assumptions "tip undo" systems.

 In a collaborative application, there are complicating factors to consider: